fionanealon/python-exercises/README.md

 ## Answer to Exercise 3

-Please enter an integer: 17
+Please enter an integer:
+17
 52
 26
 13
 40
 20
 10
 5
 16
 8
 4
 2
 1

 ## Analysis and discussion of Exercise 3

 This program executes the collatz conjecture for the variable n=17.
 The program uses a 'while loop' to repeatedly execute statements given a certain condition.
-The program uses the exectues the 'if' statement if this statement is true and prints the result of this statement.
+The program uses the executes the 'if' statement if this statement is true and prints the result of this statement.
 Otherwise, it executes the 'else' statement and prints the result of this statement.
 The 'while loop' will continue to iterate the 'if' and 'else' statements while a given condition is true.

 ```python
 n = int(input("Please enter an integer: "))
 ```
 n is the variable expressed as an integer.
-The program is also asking the user for the integer instead of specifying a value at the start of the code
+The program is also asking the user for the integer instead of specifying a value at the start of the block of code.

 ```python
  while n != 1: